mbabynames search ✿

 Ragnar Anthony

-Ragnar, meaning "noble and strong", pairs with Anthony, meaning "priceless".
+Ragnar, meaning "warrior of the gods", pairs with Anthony, meaning "priceless".
 The meanings point in complementary directions.
 Ragnar is 2 syllables.
 Anthony at 3 adds length and rhythm.

 Ragnar Oliver

 Ragnar trails off with a gentle -r.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a contrasting sound create the best flow.

 Ragnar James